Anterior pelvic tilt, also known as “lower crossed syndrome, is becoming more prominent nowadays because of two reasons:

 Rectus Femoris Stretch: 2 sets of 30 second holds each leg

-But keep in mind that when it comes to correcting anterior pelvic tilt, frequency is the most important factor that will determine your success in correcting it.
-All of these exercises can be done at home so try your best to do these daily and you’ll quickly start to notice significant improvements.
+When it comes to correcting anterior pelvic tilt, frequency and diligence are the most important factors that will determine your success in correcting your pelvic tilt.
+You can do these exercises at home.
+So, try your best to do these daily.
+If you do that, you’ll quickly start to notice significant improvements.

 Another thing to keep in mind is that you should always be aware of how your posture is throughout the day and while in the gym.
-If you sit or stand for extended periods during the day, then use what you’ve learned today to keep your pelvis in more of a neutral position.
-This is what’s going to prevent your anterior pelvic tilt from worsening or coming back after it’s corrected!
+If you sit or stand for extended periods during the day, then use what you’ve learned in this article to keep your pelvis in more of a neutral position.
+This is what’s going to prevent your anterior pelvic tilt from worsening or coming back after it has been corrected!

-Similarly, when performing movements like the squat and the deadlift in the gym, you need to teach yourself how to maintain a neutral pelvis.
-This will help a lot in terms of strength improvements, especially in your leg workouts.
+Similarly, when performing movements like the squat and the deadlift in the gym, you need to teach yourself how to maintain a neutral pelvis… AVOID ARCHING YOUR BACK!!!
+This will help you with strength improvement, especially in your leg workouts.